CLCStriders/striders/_posts/2016-01-19-paul-northup-vlm-training.md

 The principles of my plan include:

   * To keep doing speed sessions as and when I can.
 I’m usually away in London with work on a Wednesday night but am trying to arrange my meetings so I can make it back for every other week.
 It’s those efforts which I am convinced will make all the difference.
 I know I need them in the mix.
   * To run up at least one serious hill each week.
 Since I’ve been getting back into running, I’ve avoided hills at all costs.
 Silly, really.
 But then, after the Malvern cross-country last autumn, I realised what a big mistake that was.
 I set myself the challenge of running up Aggs Hill each week.
 I’ve been true to that, but, if I’m honest, I don’t always manage to run all the way up it each week.
 Some weeks it gets the better of me and I have to walk a small section.
 Overall, though, I think I’m coping with it better over time and I no longer pause for breath and rest at the top but I push straight on over towards Whittington.
 This isn’t very sophisticated and it isn’t Kenyan Hill Reps (which I’ve read about and watched Mo doing).
 It’s just me.
-It&#8217;s what I want to do.
+It's what I want to do.
 And I do think it’s building strength – both physical and mental.
   * To do one long run each and every week (no matter what other races I have on).
 I was already running a half marathon distance run most weeks in the autumn, so it’s been relatively easy to step those runs up to 14, 16 and then 18 miles already by mid-Jan.
 No matter what the rhythm of the week holds (cross-country included) I want to run one long run each week.
   * To do one tempo and / or one mid-range run at tempo each week.
 For this I have Chris Hale to thank.
 I try to latch on to every offer he puts out of a midweek run as I know that he can push me.
 A perfect week would involve a Monday night six miles with the club, averaging seven minute-miling (or faster if Mr Charles Goodwin is around!) and then a second tempo run with Chris and others later in the week.
 Because I lack the sort of burner speed the best guys in the club have, I find I can use Monday as an effective tempo (or threshold) run more often than not!
 And it’s great to belong to a club now and have the chance to meet up with others to run in the week.
 (Thank you!)
   * But my last principle is perhaps the most important.
 It’s that whatever plans I have, they must be flexible.
 Running is not my life.
 It’s something that helps me live life and enjoy it better.
 I have four boys and a job that takes me to London for at least two days a week.
 Plus, I am supposed to be training for the World Series Olympic distance Tri in Leeds in June (which means I should be in the pool at least twice a week – I’m slacking badly on that front right now).
 So, while I want to do my best to be as disciplined in my training as possible, some things are just more important.